cannyworm/Phishing-email-Detection/README.md

-# 📧 Email Analysis API Documentation
+# Email Analysis API Documentation

-## 📝 Overview
+## Overview
-This API is designed for analyzing email content and determining whether it contains elements of social engineering or phishing attacks using a machine learning model.
+This API is designed for analyzing email content and determining whether it contains elements of social engineering or phishing attacks using a machine learning model
+This project is part of the 241-202 Machine Learning II.

 ## 🌍 Base URL
 ```